fiasinstitute/glosa/glosa/gid/gidhist.md

 published: true
 ---

-Glosa lexicon has been subject to continuous and repeated amendments by the Glossa community.
-This pages sums up the edits contributed between 1999 and 2013.
+Glosa lexicon has been subject to continuous and repeated amendments by the Glosa community.
+This page sums up the edits contributed between 1999 and 2013.

 |	|	|
 | ----- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |